bitcoincashorg/bitcoincash.org/spec/cashaddr.md

 |         6 |               448 |                6 |              14 |
 |         7 |               512 |                7 |              15 |

-Encoding the size of the hash in the version field ensure that it is possible to check that the length of the address is correct.
+Encoding the size of the hash in the version field ensures that it is possible to check that the length of the address is correct.

 ## Error correction